Some links on this page are affiliate links. See full disclosure in the page footer.

 Best Practices for Efficient Pugh Matrix Implementation

-To get the best results from your Pugh Matrix, follow the following best practices.
+To get the best results from your Pugh Matrix, keep these best practices in mind.

 • Keep Evaluation Criteria Measurable and Specific: The more specific your criteria, the easier it is to score each alternative fairly and accurately.